Workers Impacted by Scarring and Disfigurement

 According to the Act, the scarring or disfigurement must also be permanent and unsightly.
 Permanent scars are those that do not fade after at least six months.
 When determining whether a scar or disfigurement is unsightly, judges will take into consideration the size, shape, and location of the scar, as well as the age of the worker who suffered the injury.

 You may also be able to recover for psychological and emotional injuries you developed due to your scarring or disfigurement.
 This type of claim is called a physical-mental disability claim.
-Workers who suffer severe injuries such as scarring or disfigurement may also qualify for lump sum payment specific loss benefits.
+Workers who suffer severe injuries such as scarring or disfigurement may also qualify for a lump sum payment specific loss benefits.

 Causes of Workplace Scarring and Disfigurement

-Depending on workers’ environment and job duties, there are many ways in which they can suffer a disfiguring injury at work.
+Depending on the workers’ environment and job duties, there are many ways in which they can suffer a disfiguring injury at work.
 Some common causes of these types of accidents are: